-3.2.D Family Consent to Release of Information [24 CFR 5.230]
+3.2.D Family Consent to Release of Information [24 CFR 5.232]

-- (1) HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age, to sign form HUD-9886, Authorization for the Release of Information Privacy Act Notice, and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance. - (2) Opportunity Home must deny admission to the program if any member of the applicant family fails to sign and submit consent forms which allow Opportunity Home to obtain information that Opportunity Home has determined is necessary in administration of the public housing program [24 CFR 960.259(a) and (b)].
+- (1) HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age, to sign form HUD-9886-A, Authorization for the Release of Information Privacy Act Notice, and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
+The consent form remains effective until the family is denied assistance, assistance is terminated, or the family provides written notification to revoke consent. - (2) Opportunity Home must deny admission to the program if any member of the applicant family fails to sign and submit consent forms which allow Opportunity Home to obtain information that Opportunity Home has determined is necessary in administration of the public housing program [24 CFR 960.259(a) and (b)and 24 CFR 5.232(a)]. - (3) However, this does not apply if the applicant or participant, or any member of their family, revokes their consent with respect to the ability of the PHA to access financial records from financial institutions, unless the PHA establishes a policy that revocation of consent to access financial records will result in denial or termination of assistance or admission [24 CFR 5.232(c)]. - (A) Opportunity Home has established a policy that the family's revocation of consent to allow the PHA to access records from financial institutions will result in denial of admission.